Natural Diamonds vs Lab Created Diamonds: The Truth Behind Sustainability, Rarity and Value

 [13] Industry analysis based on Natural Diamond Council data and synthetic diamond production reports, 2024.

 [14] GIA.
-"Laboratory Growth of Gem Materials and the Attempt to Identify Them." https://www.gia.edu/gems-gemology/laboratory-growth-gem-materials
+"Laboratory Growth of Gem Materials and the Attempt to Replicate Nature" https://www.gia.edu/gems-gemology/laboratory-growth-gem-materials

 About Lily Blanche: Lily Blanche specialises in personalised fine jewellery featuring exclusively natural diamonds and precious gemstones.
 Our commitment to authenticity, quality, and craftsmanship ensures that every piece carries the enduring beauty and value that only natural stones can provide.
 Discover our collections of engagement rings, personalised lockets, and fine jewellery at www.lilyblanche.com.